sph-mn/sph-db/other/documentation/considerations.md

 # are custom extra relation fields needed
 * change of the default relation database layout would add considerable complexity
-* possible with labels that are compound data structure node ids
+* possible with labels that are compound data structure record ids
 * example situation: "when every ingredient can be added in different amounts to different recipes"

 # sequences per type or one global